vippsas/vipps-login-api/vipps-login-webhooks.md

 # Webhooks (Preview)

 This feature is currently in preview and should only be used for testing.
-It is likely that the implementation will change.
+It is likely the implementation will change.

 ## Table of contents
 * [Consent](#consent-webhooks)